-Francisco De La Vega
+Francisco M. De La Vega

-Adjunct Professor, Biomedical Data Science-Administration
+Adjunct Professor, Biomedical Data Science

-Professor (Research) of Medicine (BMIR), of Biomedical Data Science and, by courtesy, of Health Research and Policy
+Li Family Endowed Professor, Professor (Research) of Medicine (Quantitative Sciences Unit), of Biomedical Data Science and, by courtesy, of Epidemiology and Population Health

 Current Research and Scholarly InterestsDr.
 Desai is the Director of the Quantitative Sciences Unit.
 She is interested in the application of biostatistical methods to all areas of medicine including oncology, nephrology, and endocrinology.
 She works on methods for the analysis of epidemiologic studies, clinical trials, and studies with missing observations.